Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 ## METHOD 2: CONNECTING TO YOUR MATRIX ACCOUNT FROM SENECA COMPUTER LAB

-<span style="color:red;font-weight:bold;">NOTE: This section requires you have access to a Seneca computer lab on campus.
-If you don't have access to a Seneca computer lab this semester, then you can skip this section.</span>
+NOTE: This section requires you have access to a Seneca computer lab on campus.
+If you don't have access to a Seneca computer lab this semester, then you can skip this section.

 You can also connect to your Matrix server account in the **Seneca Computer lab via MyApps**.